aneios/AoE3-modding-template-full/README.md

-# AoE 3 - Enhanced Revolutions
+# AoE 3 - Modding Template: full

-Age of Empires 3 mod that tweaks civs and enhances revolutions for more diversity and and fun in the gameplay while striving to be as historically accurate as possible.
+Age of Empires 3 modding template for mods that completely replace some of the original graphics and data.